Hey, it’s Lawrence Mak from EXP Realty, here with some information for all you landlords out there that have an investment property.

 The second thing that you really need to know about the actual rent increase is that you have to provide 90 days written notice.
 It’s important that it’s 90 days, and that it’s written notice.

 This is of course very important because if you didn’t really follow the rules it might be ruled later on, in the future, that your price increase was illegal and then all that amount would be rolled back and then you’ll end up with massive liability.

 The last thing is that notices can now be given by email.
 This has to be pre-approved by the tenant.

 What happened before, is that if you were wanted to sell your property and there was a tenant inside, every time you needed a showing you had to give 24 hours notice, that’s normal, that’s the law.
 But you would have to drive over to the unit and either hand them a written notice or post it on the door.
 And whenever you did that it was just a lot of hassle when you’re trying to sell the unit.
 Now, at least with pre-approval, you can just send them an email and say, “hey, there’s going to be a showing in about 26 hours from now, just wanted to let you know.”

 For more rent increase guidelines, please visit www.ontario.ca.

 Those are three different changes in 2019.
-Hopefully that’s been educational.
-If you’re a landlord that has a property that you’re curious what the value was, please don’t hesitate to contact me for a no-obligation market evaluation.
+Hopefully, that’s been educational.
+If you’re a landlord that has a property that you’re curious about what the value was, please don’t hesitate to contact me for a no-obligation market evaluation.

 Call me any time, 416-276-4895.